 In addition, text message updates are on the rise because of the integration of SMS technologies into mortgage software systems like Floify or a mortgage CRM.
 Through these integrations, you can automate text message updates, similar to the way you can with email.

 This gives LOs yet another method to reach their borrowers in the manner they prefer.

 The mobile app as a method of keeping borrowers informed displayed interesting survey results.
-Although very few respondents indicated they received updates via mobile app, those that did had the second highest overall satisfaction rating.
+Although very few respondents indicated they received updates via mobile app, those that did had the second-highest overall satisfaction rating.

-The small sample size can be explained by the simple fact that very few lenders offer a mobile app that is tied into their systems and is capable of delivering timely updates.
+The small sample size can be explained by the simple fact that very few lenders offer a mobile app that is tied to their systems and is capable of delivering timely updates.
 Floify users are amongst the few in the industry with access to such a platform.

 As borrower demographics continue to shift, and technologies become more available, the high satisfaction scores associated with mobile apps will drive an increase in their usage.